The Book

 So my story is different.
 I fenced some sabre, sure.
 But then in 2011, I founded Sydney Sabre with my wife Frances.
 At its pre-Covid height, the club was the largest in the Southern Hemisphere, had more than 500 people come through its doors in any given week, and by 2020 had taught more than 10,000 people how to play the sport.

-All this because of our radical idea: to teach adults how to fence sabre, properly, rather than just using them as cannon-fodder for little children who might one day become champions.
+All this because of our radical idea: to teach adults how to fence sabre, properly, rather than just using them as cannon-fodder for children who might one day become champions.

 So this book is about how I learned to fence sabre as an adult, compete at the top of the sport, and teach other adults how to do so too.
 I was never one of the greatest fencers of my time, but I would always put up a fight against them.
 This I could because of those who helped me along the way, people who were great fencers and coaches.
 This book is as much about them, and their kind guidance, as about the sabre and me.